hoabka/saa-c02-labs/ec2/ebs-labs.md

     >-   If the volume is encrypted, it can only be attached to instance types that support Amazon EBS encryption.
 For more information, see [Amazon EBS encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html).

-5. For Device name, enter a supported device name for the volume.
-This device name is used by Amazon EC2.
-The block device driver for the instance might assign a different device name when mounting the volume.
-For more information, see [Device names on Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/device_naming.html).
+5. For Device name, you can leave as default.

 6. Choose Attach volume.

 7. Connect to the instance and mount the volume.
 For more information, see [Make an Amazon EBS volume available for use on Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html).
+In this lab, run following commands to make the volume available:
+    >       sudo mkfs -t xfs /dev/nvme1n1
+    >       sudo mkdir /data
+    >       sudo mount /dev/nvme1n1 /data
+    >       df -h
 ## Create Amazon EBS snapshots
 You can create a point-in-time snapshot of an EBS volume and use it as a baseline for new volumes or for data backup.
 If you make periodic snapshots of a volume, the snapshots are incremental—the new snapshot saves only the blocks that have changed since your last snapshot.